TimGremalm/LightBoxNano/README.md

 # MCU
 An Arduino Nano V3 (ATmega328) is selected because it's cheap, available and have enough power for most applications.

-But there is a option for mounting a ESP32 Pico Kit instead which is much more powerful and have built in WiFi.
+Another option is to mount a ESP32 Pico Kit instead which is much more powerful and have built in WiFi.

 # BOM (Bill Of Material)